SahibAliyev5/email-spam-classifier/README.md

 data/combined_data.csv
 ```

+The dataset is not included in this repository because of file size and licensing considerations.

 ## Models Used

-This project compares the following models:
+This project compares five classical machine learning models:

 | Model | Vectorizer | Description |
 |---|---|---|